 Paul Boughton has 30 years' of executive experience in identifying, negotiating and completing acquisitions in the USA and Europe.
 From 2014 to early 2016 he was Head of Business Development at Brammer PLC, leading its European acquisition programme.
 Previously he spent thirteen years as Business Development Director for Spectris PLC, and subsequently held similar positions at both Consort Medical PLC and IMI PLC.
 He was a Non Executive director of London Bridge Software plc and Raymarine plc earlier in his career.
 Paul has a BSc in Business and Managerial Economics from the University of Hull and is a Fellow of the Institute of Chartered Accountants.
 Andy Walters

 Andy Walters founded Quartix in 2001 with three colleagues.
 Prior to that he was Managing Director of a subsidiary of Spectris plc for 6 years and had spent 15 years with Schlumberger in the UK and France, where he was marketing director of the payphones and smart cards division.
 Andy holds an MA in electrical sciences from the University of Cambridge.

-Jim Warwick is Chief Operating Officer at Abcam PLC, a global leader in the supply of innovative protein research tools, having originally joined as Technical Director in 2001.
+Jim Warwick was until 31 December 2016 Chief Operating Officer at Abcam plc, a global leader in the supply of innovative protein research tools, having originally joined as Technical Director in 2001.
 Prior to that, he worked on IT, software and web development initiatives for telecommunications consultancy group Analysys Limited.
-Jim holds an MA in Computer Science from the University of Cambridge David Bridge
+Jim holds an MA in Computer Science from the University of Cambridge.
+David Bridge

 David Bridge joined Quartix in 2010.
 David is an experienced finance director and has been a fellow of the Institute of Chartered Accountants since 1995, having originally qualified with KPMG.
 Prior to Quartix David held senior positions at Rubatex Group and Platignum plc, where he was group finance director.
 David founded Cybercard Ltd, an Internet retailer, in 1996.
 David holds an MA in philosophy, politics and economics from the University of Oxford.